ansidd/ansidd.github.io/index.md

 </html>

-#### I'm a Computer Science Engineer through and through.
+#### I'm a Computer Science Engineer.
 Currently pursuing a Master's degree at NYU Tandon School of Engineering focusing on Deep Learning, Computer Vision and Natural Language Processing.
 I've worked on a variety of projects in these areas over the years.
 Currently a part of the CV team of the NYU Ultraviolet Robomasters.

 #### Please take a look around to know more about me.
 Feel free to mail me at as15840@nyu.edu if you have any unanswered questions or just to say hi :)